ty-thomas/Thomas_Resume/docs/index.md

 ## Skills

-### Agronomic
-- Experience in farm labor and operating agricultural equipment
-- Experience in soybean and maize data collection
-- Soil fertility and analysis
-- Basic plant pathology

 ### Data
 - Professional use of Office 365 including MS Excel
 - Programming and data analysis using Python and R